Kanjulv/AIML-Kanjul-Verma/README.md

 How to Run
 Open in Google Colab: Click the "Open in Colab" badge below to launch the notebook directly in your browser.

+Run All Cells: Once the notebook is open, go to the top menu and click "Runtime" -> "Run all".

+The notebook will execute each step sequentially, from installing dependencies to running the experiments and displaying the results and visualizations.
+You can also run the cells individually to see the output of each section.

+Files
+delivery_agent_simulation.ipynb: The main Google Colab notebook containing all the code, experiments, and analysis.

+Analysis and Discussion
+The notebook provides a detailed analysis of when each algorithm is most effective.
+In essence:

+A* is the superior choice for static pathfinding due to its speed and efficiency.

+A hybrid approach using A* for global planning and a local search method like Simulated Annealing for reactive replanning is ideal for dynamic environments.

+Feel free to modify the grid size, obstacle density, and terrain costs in the code to test the algorithms under different conditions.